Defi Open Finance illustration with options. Titles, Stablecoins, Payments, Derivatives, Investments

 What is DeFi?

-The history of finance is a long and interesting one.
-You can understand the new idea of adding the term ‘Decentralised’ better by briefly reviewing the mentioned history.
+The history of finance is long and complex.
+You can better understand the new idea of adding the term ‘Decentralised’ by briefly reviewing the history mentioned.
 In the very beginning, finance had no say in human society.
 The basic needs were food, shelter, and, to some extent, survival.
-However, as time progressed, the need for interaction among humans became essential; to facilitate this, trade was invented.
-Trading during this period was basic; you exchanged what you had in abundance for what you needed or were insufficient.
+However, as time progressed, the need for human interaction became essential; to facilitate this, trade emerged.
+Trading during this period was basic: you exchanged what you had in abundance for what you lacked.

 The Downside